JazzAKD/PicoYPlaca/README.md

 To execute the tests

 -  While the project is building and debugging the unit test are running and you only need to check in the left side in "Test Explorer" (Test Tab/Windows/Test Explorer).

+***Note:***

+Maybe the folder "PicoYPlaca" looks messy but when you open it in the IDE (Visual Studio) this project looks organized by logic form.